Here is presented a unique list of blowholes in Hawaii.

 Large hole in the rocks.
 With each wave, the level in this hole rises and then falls again through a cave.
 During storms here might rise fountains of water.

 Maui, Wai’anapanapa State Park

-For the most time this blowhole produces a hissing sound and fountains of mist but sometimes is produces violent, powerful fountains.
+For most of the time this blowhole produces a hissing sound and fountains of mist but sometimes it produces violent, powerful fountains.

 Written in the same accessible style and format as the highly successful The Hikers Guide to O‘ahu, this updated and expanded volume includes the best day hikes and backpacks on the Big Island, Kaua‘i, Maui, and O‘ahu.
 Each island is represented by thirteen hikes, for a total of fifty-two in all.
 Together they offer residents and visitors the essential information to safely explore some of Hawai‘i’s most spectacular scenery.